Do you want to stop your chickens from sleeping in trees?

 How to manage chickens during the rainy season?

-How I Trained My Chickens to Sleep in the Coop During Nights?
+How I Trained My Chickens to Sleep in the Coop at Night?

-After I saw my chickens were sleeping on mango trees, I have gone through a few tricks and ideas to train my chickens to sleep inside coop at night.
+After I saw my chickens sleeping on the mango trees, I explored a few tricks and ideas to train them to sleep inside the coop at night.

-Below are the few best ways to teach your chickens to sleep inside the coop during the night.
+Below are a few of the best ways to teach your chickens to sleep inside the coop during the night.

 1. Routine building

-If your chickens are sleeping on trees, then it’s sure that their routine is not right.
+If your chickens are sleeping in trees, then it’s sure that their routine is not right.
 Build a routine so that they find their coop safer than outside.

-They will must find a cozy space inside their chicken coop.
-Chickens automatically adjust themselves inside a coop if they do not escape from it.
+They must find a cozy space inside their chicken coop.
+Chickens automatically adjust to their surroundings inside a coop, provided they do not escape from it.

 Allow them only for a small time near the coop, not long yards.
-Then again, give some treat and force them to get inside the coop and lock them again.
+Then again, give them a treat and force them to get inside the coop and lock them again.

-After doing this in the second week, now it’s time to release them.
-They will must came back when it becomes dark outside in the evening.
+After doing this in the second week, it’s time to release them.
+They must come back when it becomes dark outside in the evening.

 2. Use treats and change their foraging area

 Treats are the best thing to train chickens.
-If your chickens are sleeping on trees, then it is best to use some excited treats like mealworms and sunflower seeds.
+If your chickens are sleeping in trees, it is best to use some exciting treats, such as mealworms and sunflower seeds.

 Also, switch on the light inside the chicken coop so chickens can see only the coop when it’s dark outside.

-They peck and enjoying the treats near a chicken coop.
-When they complete eating the treat, they can only see the coop near them and get inside it.
+They peck and enjoy the treats near a chicken coop.
+When they have finished eating the treat, they can only see the coop near them and enter it.

-Doing this for 10-20 days makes them a good habit for them and they starting sleeping inside the chicken coop, not on the tree.
+Doing this for 10-20 days makes it a good habit for them, and they start sleeping inside the chicken coop, not in the tree.

 Also read: Here is the list of top 120+ chicken treats

 If the trees where your chickens sleep are far from the coop, the treating system may not work.
-So, take the flock near coop before evening is the only way.
+So, taking the flock near the coop before evening is the only way.

 Just before sunset, it’s important to switch on the chicken coop light.
 Keep the coop light dim.

-Take the chickens by making a little noise and gently herd them towards the coop.
-If some are sitting on tree branches, clap to distract them so that they came to the ground.
+Take the chickens by making a little noise and gently herding them towards the coop.
+If some are sitting on tree branches, clap to distract them so that they come to the ground.

-Then slowly take them near coop and allow them to get inside the coop one by one.
+Then, slowly lead them near the coop and allow them to enter the coop one by one.
 When they get inside, close and lock the door.

-You need to follow them this step for 10-15 days and you will see your chickens started coming back to coop everyday evening.
+You need to follow this step for 10-15 days, and you will see your chickens returning to the coop every evening.

-But if this method not works, you need to follow the first option by locking them for 7-10 days inside the coop.
+However, if this method is unsuccessful, you must follow the first option by locking them inside the coop for 7-10 days.

 Conclusion